Patty Griffin: Five Essential Rickie Lee Jones Songs

 "I went swimming in the river with the ghosts and debris," sings Patty Griffin against the woozy blurt of a trumpet in "Hourglass," a gorgeous new track found on her forthcoming eponymous album, released March 8.
 "Shouldn't a person at least try to be free/Instead of giving up and just pretending to be?"

 Griffin's passage to her latest album, her tenth, wasn't an easy one either — she recently battled breast cancer and worked on the new album during her treatment for the disease.
 She's arrived at her happy destination as a survivor with triumph and a tenacious grasp on what's most meaningful to her these days.
 Griffin is not about to waste any time on not being true to herself or her work.
-As she told the Vineyard Gazette last year, her cancer diagnosis recalibrated her perspective.
+As she told the Vineyard Gazette in 2018, her cancer diagnosis recalibrated her perspective.

 “Life tends to put you through these moments of suffering to shoot you out somewhere you never expected, but somewhere great,” said Griffin.
 “You grow in so many mysterious ways.”